anoxic83/AG_SWSEdt/README.md

 Select the **SWOS DATA** directory or click **Change** to open Settings window or load TEAM manualy with **File->Open Team**.
+For Total-Pack 2020 go to settings, Select total pack directory (file new_total_pack.exe) click Refresh Manual, and check use new Total Pack.
+All team data configuration will be access from combo box on tab overview.
 Optional select the swos executable file to enable league structure verification.
 If SWOS DATA directory is selected: option File-Open All is enable.
 (Load all SWOS Database).